Alfresco/docs-alfresco/search-enterprise/latest/using/syntax.md

 The value of a clause whose field is `EXISTS` could be:

-* an unqualified name: it will be expanded to a fully qualified name using the default namespace
+* an unqualified name: it will be expanded to a fully qualified name using the default namespace.
-* a prefixed name: the prefix is expanded, for example `cm:name` => `{http://..}content}name`
+* a prefixed name: the prefix is expanded, for example `cm:name` => `{http://..}content}name`.
-* a fully qualified name
+* a fully qualified name.
-* a field name, for example `ID`, `OWNER`, `READER`
+* a field name, for example `ID`, `OWNER`, `READER`.

 If the value is associated to a property definition then a boolean query is executed with the following clauses:

-* PROPERTIES:<prefixed form of the property definition> (MUST) Otherwise, in case of a field (e.g. OWNER, ID, READER) a wildcard query is built using that field (e.g. OWNER:*)
+* PROPERTIES:<prefixed form of the property definition> (MUST) Otherwise, in case of a field (e.g. OWNER, ID, READER) a wildcard query is built using that field (e.g. OWNER:*).

 ### ISNODE

-At time of writing SearchService 3.0 indexes only nodes so the ISNODE query becomes a “MatchAll” or “MatchNothing” query.
+At time of writing SearchService 3.0 indexes only nodes so the ISNODE query becomes a “MatchAll” or “MatchNothing” query. @martin still the case?

 ### Fields

-Fields are special attributes that can be used in queries and that are not part of any content model.
+Fields are special attributes that can be used in queries and are not part of any content model.
 The behavior and the usage of these attributes is in common with the AFTS query language.

 ### Properties